Despite facing cut-throat competition in its domain, the Chrome browser has enjoyed its lion’s share of possession.

 Either they have changed their domain address or are facing a server-side issue.
 Consider contacting via social media, wait a few hours, and then retry accessing that site.

 On the other hand, if you are facing this issue only on Chrome, the problem is with the browser and not related to the server side.
-In that case, the below-shared workarounds shall help you fix the ‘webpage temporarily down or moved permanently to a new web address’ error.

 The Winsock APIs establish a successful connection between the application and network services.
 If there is an issue with any of its APIs or DLLs, then the connection might break in between, and hence the concerned application might not be able to access the internet.